melliott7264/book-search/Readme.md

 ## Description

 This is a refactor of a working Google Book Search API application to use GraphQL.
 The original application was built using React and a RESTful API on top of a Node.js/Express backend using a MongoDB database.
-Our task is to make the application more efficient with GraphQL and master GraphQL in the process.
+Our task was to make the application more efficient with GraphQL and master GraphQL in the process.
+I wish I could say that I did master GraphQL, but at least, I have a better understanding of it in preparation for the next GraphQL project.

 ## Table of Contents (Optional)